Join our community of websites already using SEOJuice to automate the boring SEO work.

 Useful for linking to deep or neglected product pages

-?color=red&size=xl) — canonical or block thoseA well-linked site ensures the pages that make money aren't buried beneath ones that don't.
+?color=red&size=xl); canonical or block thoseA well-linked site ensures the pages that make money aren't buried beneath ones that don't.

 Your product pages won't always rank first, especially if you're competing with marketplaces, retailers, or affiliate blogs.
-That's why a solid content strategy isn't optional in ecommerce — it's how you build topical relevance, attract links, and give your commercial pages a fighting chance.
+That's why a solid content strategy isn't optional in ecommerce.
+It's how you build topical relevance, attract links, and give your commercial pages a fighting chance.

 But this doesn't mean pumping out generic blog posts.